Lower Shawneetown: Visit by Céloron de Blainville, 1749

 Céloron selected a guard of fifty reliable soldiers and went to the riverbank opposite the town.
 As he approached, the Shawnees saluted him by firing their guns into the air.
 The town's chiefs and elders crossed the river and came with flags and pipes of peace.
 They had cut the grass to prepare a meeting place and everyone sat together.
 The men taken hostage with Joncaire were brought forward and handed over.
 The Shawnees invited Céloron to enter the town and address them in their council house, but Céloron was wary of being ambushed:

 I was aware of the weakness of my detachment; two-thirds were recruits who had never made an attack...[The Indians] being much displeased, it would have been a great imprudence to go to their village.

 He instead invited them to visit his encampment to hear an announcement.
 The next day, a canoe bearing a white flag approached Céloron's camp, and Shawnee and Iroquois leaders from Lower Shawneetown met with Céloron.
 They apologized for their "great mistake" [referring to the shots fired at the French delegation].

 Céloron negotiated with the leaders of the town for two days but he was unable to persuade them to abandon their loyalty to the English, as "the cheap merchandise which the English furnished was [a] very seducing motive for them to remain attached to the latter."
 At one point he referred to the visit he had made to Lower Shawneetown as an officer with the Baron de Longueuil in 1739: "What have you done, Shawnese, with the sense you had ten years ago when M. de Longueuil passed here?...You showed to him the kindness of your hearts and your sentiments.
 He even raised a troop of your young men to follow him."
 The Shawnee leaders refused to acknowledge any French loyalty, however.
+According to William Trent, Céloron was informed that the French "must not lay on the East of the [Ohio] River because they intended this side for their Brethren, the English, & they must [not] lay on the West side because they kept that country for themselves, but told them they must lay on the sand where the waters cover when it's high and if they wanted wood, to have...the drift wood...& not cut the smallest stick of green wood, [and] if they did, they would kill them, every one."

-On 25 August he summoned the five Pennsylvania traders who were then living in the town and ordered them to leave, stating that "they had no right to trade or aught else on the [Ohio] River."
+On 25 August Céloron summoned the five Pennsylvania traders who were then living in the town and ordered them to leave, stating that "they had no right to trade or aught else on the [Ohio] River."
 Céloron considered confiscating their goods, but as he was confronted by a large and well-armed Shawnee force, he decided to leave.
 He wrote in his journal: